 Coach Tour – West Side of the Island

 This was a full day tour covering the Western side of the island, which allowed us to see:

 - Câmara de Lobos – This quaint little fishing town is perfect for a relaxing stroll, and if you’re a boat lover.
 This is quite an active harbour in Madeira, so there’s plenty of boat and people watching to be done.

-- Cape Girão – This is another viewpoint well worth a look at.
+- Cabo Girão – This is another viewpoint well worth a look at.
 From here, you can see right down to the coast line and see just how steep the drop is!

 - Ribeira Brava – This is one of the coastline villages you can explore.
 From here, the views of the sea look fantastic and there are also plenty of viewpoints to walk to and explore.

 - Porto Moniz – Along the Northern side of the island, this is a town where you can really see the volcanic base layer of Madeira.
 You can even swim in volcanic rock pools!

 - Ribeira da Janela – This place is ideal for dramatic views and picture perfect sights.

 - São Vicente – This is a fabulous little town to explore – the churches here are particularly lovely!

 Given how much we got to see each day, we thought tours like these were fantastic value for money!